 The current members of the Nominating and Personnel Committee, the Bank's Compensation Committee, are Mr. Berger, Mr. Consentino, Miss Fahey, Dr. Tardiff and Mrs. Youngworth.
-No member of the Nominating and Personnel Committee was at any time during the fiscal year ended December 31, 2004 an officer or employee of the Bank, with the exception of Miss Fahey, the Bank's Clerk, nor has any member of the Nominating and Personnel Committee had any relationship with the Bank requiring disclosure under Item 404 of Regulation S-K under the Securities Exchange Act of 1934.
+No member of the Nominating and Personnel Committee was at any time during the fiscal year ended December 31, 2005 an employee of the Bank, and none was an officer of the Bank with the exception of Miss Fahey, the Director who serves as the Bank's Clerk, nor has any member of the Nominating and Personnel Committee had any relationship with the Bank requiring disclosure under Item 404 of Regulation S-K under the Securities Exchange Act of 1934.